 After you have been hired for FWS job, you should begin the process for LiveScan.

-Please contact Eileen Tarrell, in Risk Management, to make an appointment, or drop in to SA 1111 Monday to Friday 8:30 to 5:00 (closed for lunch noon to 1:00) to complete LiveScan paperwork.
+Please contact Eileen Tarrell, in Human Resources, to make an appointment, or drop in to SA 1111 Monday to Friday 8:30 to 5:00 (closed for lunch noon to 1:00) to complete LiveScan paperwork.
 After paperwork is completed, you will be referred to the University Police Department for fingerprinting.

 - Students may not begin working until their LiveScan have been returned to campus, and the department has been notified.
 This may take up to a minimum of 72 hours, or longer – please plan ahead.